wadelau/wadelau.github.io/hanjst/hanjst-class.md

 </div>
 ....
 ```
-So for each back-end language, it is

 ### Hanjst Class for Server-side
 ---
-dddd
+So for each back-end language, it is mandatory to create a class of methods to cope with JSON data in s